- God is all-powerful, both knowing and being in control of everything that happens in the universe.

 All of which is a rather long introduction to a short and lovely book, Where the Hell is God?, by Jesuit priest Richard Leonard.
 His starting point is the story of his sister.
 At 25, she was a faithful young Christian woman who had devoted her life to helping the poor, first in Calcutta with Mother Theresa and later at a remote Aboriginal community in the Northern Territory.
 Then she had a car accident - which wasn't even her fault - and became a quadriplegic, in need of full time care for the rest of her life.
 This experience led him and his family - and especially of course his sister Tracey, who has also written her own book - to delve deeply and personally into the problem of suffering.

 He starts with the standard lines that Christians think the sufferer might find comforting, but which the Leonards found offensive - like "God wants to teach you something through your suffering", or "God has a purpose in all this".
 As if God couldn't work out his purpose by some less clumsy and drastic means.
 Then there were the Job's comforters who said, in more or less subtle ways, that Tracey must be being punished for her sins.
-Which, besides being very insulting, begs the question - why would God punish a dedicated, generous young woman for some unspecified sin, while leaving oppressors and mass murderers untouched?
+Which, besides being very insulting, begs the question - why would God so drastically punish a dedicated, generous young woman for some unspecified sin, while leaving oppressors and mass murderers untouched?

 The tendency of all of this "comfort", in Leonard's mind, was to make God seem cruel, arbitrary and perhaps even a little unhinged.
 He is particularly scornful of the line often used to comfort grieving parents who have lost young children - "God must have needed another angel".
 So he killed our child?
 How psychopathic is that?